worldamazing/plan/docs/overview.md

 This is a world where the food you eat is vibrant, delicious, and grown by your community.
 The air is clean.
 The water is pure.
 The streets are not channels for traffic, but public living rooms designed for walking, playing, and connecting.

-This is a world where your two days of work are a focused, meaningful contribution, and your five days of "workend" are a vast expanse of time for learning, creating, building relationships, or simply being.
+This is a world where your two days of work are a focused, meaningful contribution, and your five days of freedom are a vast expanse of time for learning, creating, building relationships, or simply being.

 But the most profound difference is the texture of human interaction.
 This is a world where conversations are not performances.
-Where trust is the default.
+Where trust and following through is the default.
 Where you can see the open, unguarded faces of people who are not operating from a place of fear.

 This is not a distant, utopian dream.
 This is the specific, tangible, and achievable goal of the Genesis Phase.
 It is the first taste of what it feels like to be a human being who is finally, and truly, free.
 It is the first proof that a World Amazing is not just possible, but inevitable.